-The powerful battery charger of this inverter charger is capable of 120 volts at 35 amps, and with power factor corrected, it uses 20-30% less energy from AC input than a standard charger, avoiding nuisance breaker trips or generator overloads.
+The powerful battery charger of this inverter charger is capable of 120 volts at 50 amps, and with power factor corrected, it uses 20-30% less energy from AC input than a standard charger, avoiding nuisance breaker trips or generator overloads.
 In response to the increasing demand of more advance battery charging, this model is equipped with Batter Temperature Sensing for increased charging precision.
 The overloads capacity is 300% of continuous output for up to 20 seconds to reliably support tools and equipment longer (if running more than 1500 watts often, we recommend purchasing a larger inverter).

 The transformers have been consistently improved for years to achieve the best balance of conversion efficiency, idle consumption and minimum THD.
 The idle consumption of the line is ultra-low, roughly 1.5% of its rated power.
 The AC battery priority switch and auto generator start functionally making it ideal to work in either backup power or renewable energy applications.